Summary

 © Photo by Jamie Ferguson (JKF Man)

 The navy blue of the tie is linked to the sky blue of the shirt.
 The brown of the tie matches the magnificent Valstar jacket in suede calfskin, as well as the cardigan.
-And red brings a slightly offbeat and authentic touch.
+And the red brings a slightly offbeat and authentic touch.
 Wow, I love it.

-PS: do you see the drop?
+PS: Do you see the drop?

 DAVID